Mamy Blue: Latin America

 "Mammy Blue" topped the Argentine hit parade with a tandem #1 ranking for five versions, being those by James Darren, Ricky Shayne, Roger Whittaker plus a cover by the American male/ female vocal quartet Punch and a local cover by Apocalyptis.
 The Ricky Shayne version was a #1 hit in Brazil, while the cover by the Bob Crewe Generation was the first version to chart in Uruguay.
-In Mexico both the Joël Daydé and Pop-Tops versions ranked in the Top Ten.
+In Mexico, both the Joël Daydé and Pop-Tops versions ranked in the Top Ten.

 English-speaking territories

 1971–72

 The Joël Daydé version of "Mamy Blue" reached #3 in Australia, the only evident territory where Daydé did not have to vie with the Pop-Tops, although the cover by Roger Whittaker (as "Mamy Blue") and another by James Darren (as "Mammy Blue") did well enough regionally to register on Australia's national chart with respective peaks of #53 and #47.

-In South Africa "Mammy Blue" was recorded by the session group Charisma featuring vocalists Paddy Powell and Stevie Vann: produced by Graeme Beggs, this version spent twelve weeks at #1, making it the second longest running South African #1 hit, and the longest running #1 hit by a local artist.
+In South Africa, "Mammy Blue" was recorded by the session group Charisma featuring vocalists Paddy Powell and Stevie Vann: produced by Graeme Beggs, this version spent twelve weeks at #1, making it the second longest running South African #1 hit, and the longest running #1 hit by a local artist.

-In the UK the Pop Tops vied with the Roger Whittaker cover with neither version reaching the Top 30, the respective chart peaks being #35 and #31.
+In the UK, the Pop Tops vied with the Roger Whittaker cover with neither version reaching the top 30, the respective chart peaks being #35 and #31.

-In the US the Pop Tops was the sole version to reach the Billboard Hot 100, peaking at #57, while the Easy Listening chart in Billboard afforded the Pop-Tops' "Mammy Blue" a #28 peak.
-However the James Darren cover of "Mammy Blue" - which "bubbled under the Hot 100" in Billboard with a #107 peak - charted on the singles charts in both Record World and Cashbox with respective peaks of #66 and #77.
-Also Record World afforded the Pop Tops' "Mammy Blue" a higher ranking than that of the Billboard Hot 100, the single's Record World peak being #44, although its Cashbox chart peak was only #68.
+In the US, the Pop Tops was the sole version to reach the Billboard Hot 100, peaking at #57, while the Easy Listening chart in Billboard afforded the Pop-Tops' "Mammy Blue" a #28 peak.
+However the James Darren cover of "Mammy Blue" – which "bubbled under the Hot 100" in Billboard with a #107 peak – charted on the singles charts in both Record World and Cashbox with respective peaks of #66 and #77.
+Also Record World afforded the Pop Tops' "Mammy Blue" a higher ranking than the Billboard Hot 100, the single's Record World peak being #44, although its Cashbox chart peak was only #68.
 Record World also featured a cover by the Bob Crewe Generation, which peaked there at #109.

-In Canada the Pop-Tops vied with a "Mammy Blue" cover by session group Oak Island Treasury Department - these versions respectively peaking at #42 and #68 - while a cover by Roger Whittaker in the original French was a hit on Canada's French charts, reaching #2.
+In Canada, the Pop-Tops vied with a "Mammy Blue" cover by session group Oak Island Treasury Department – these versions respectively peaking at #42 and #68 and Oak Island's version reached #4 on Canada's AC charts.
+A cover by Roger Whittaker in the original French was a hit on Canada's French charts, reaching #2.